Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Data Processing
 ------------------

 The data was processed using Python.
 The scripts used to process the data are available on GitHub; these are open source, and we encourage others to use and adapt them for their own purposes, as well as flag any issues or areas of improvement.
-Please note that code for resampling elevation data for each site is not available, as this relies on internal scripts and tools specific to KSL.

 The systematic approach to the data processing was as follows: